Turkistan Islamic Party

 The Chinese government asserts that the TIP is synonymous with the East Turkestan Islamic Movement (ETIM).
 ETIM has been described by scholars as demanding the total independence of Xinjiang and supporting or being indifferent to more radical methods driven by religious and ethnic motives.

 Influenced by the success of the Afghan mujahideen against the Soviet Union in the Soviet–Afghan War, Mahsum established the ETIP (which changed its name to the TIP in 2001) in September 1997.
 After the September 11 attacks, the Chinese government strove to include the removal of Uyghur Islamic extremist networks in the international effort against terrorism.
 The TIP's slogans contain anti-communist rhetoric and calls for the unity of Turkic peoples, indicating a movement akin to pan-Turkism historically congruent with Southern Xinjiang rather than pure, radical Salafi jihadism or religious extremism.
-The group led a terrorist attack lasting several days which was put down by the Chinese government, which deployed significant forces to suppress the terrorist attacks.
 The Chinese government views the group as a jihadist movement akin to the mujahideen in Afghanistan across the border, which inspired groups like ETIM.

 The Syrian branch of the TIP was active in the Syrian civil war and were largely grouped in Idlib.
 The Syrian branch dissolved following the fall of Bashar al-Assad's regime and was incorporated into the newly formed Ministry of Defense.

 History

 Earlier groups

 Abdul Hameed (Abduhamit), Abdul Azeez Makhdoom (Abliz Mehsum) and Abdul Hakeem Makhdoom (Ablikim Mehsum) launched the Hizbul Islam Li-Turkestan (Islamic Party of Turkistan or Turkistan Islamic Movement) in 1940.
 During the 1940s through 1952, the three led the movement in a series of uprisings against local warlords and later against the Chinese Communists.
-They were killed, imprisoned or driven underground by the China by the late 1950s.
+They were killed, imprisoned or driven underground by China by the late 1950s.
 In 1956, after the death of Abdul Hameed, the group reformed as Hizbul Islam Li-Turkistan Ash-Sharqiyah (Islamic Party of East Turkistan or East Turkistan Islamic Party) under the new leadership of Mullah Baquee and Mullah Muhammad.
 The organization led a failed uprising, leading to a decline of the organization and its activity until the late 1970s or early 1980s.
 After being set free from prison in 1979, Abdul Hakeem Makhdoom instructed Muhammad Amin Jan and other Uyghurs in his version of Islam.

 With the death Hizbul Islam Li-Turkistan Ash-Sharqiyah founder Abdul Hakeem in 1993, the movement was briefly reborn under the leadership of Hotan natives Abdurahman and Memet Tohti.